flamedfury/flamedfury.com/src/posts/2024/2024-01-10-an-easy-web.md

   - web
   - thoughts
 date: 2024-01-10
+updated: 2024-08-25
 ---

+What's going on, Internet?
 Being busy with my return to work this year meant I missed most of yesterday's discussions.
 While skimming through various websites and Mastodon, I couldn't contribute until today.
-Yet, upon catching up on the posts and replies, a crucial point often overlooked hit me.
+Once I caught up on the posts and replies, one thing hit me.

-Simply put, I firmly believe the web and building a website should be more accessible—not just for developers, **but for everyone**.
+I firmly believe the web and building a website should be more accessible—not just for developers, **but for everyone**.

 This train of thought originated from Giles's post [Let's make the indie web easier](https://gilest.org/indie-easy.html).
 I resonate with the idea of website ownership being an excellent avenue that we genuinely wish more individuals would embrace.

 > If we want the future web we’re all clamouring for, we need to give people more options for self-hosted independence.
 If we seriously, truly want the independent, non-enshittified personal web to flourish, we need to make it **easier for people to join in**.

 Giles effectively highlights the need for developers to create simpler tools for personal web publishing, eliminating technical barriers.
 Although platforms like WordPress and static site generators exist, their installation and usage still present significant hurdles for many, especially those unfamiliar with development.